cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 ### Examples

 {% highlight bash %}
+# Initial contents of the current folder
 $ ls
-i_am_a_file  subdirectory
+file1 folder1

 # The -l flag tells ls to give you more information
 $ ls -l
 total 2
--rw-r--r-- 1 jzimmerm    0 Aug 17 18:20 i_am_a_file
+-rw-r--r-- 1 jezimmer    0 Aug 17 18:20 file1
-drwxr-xr-x 2 jzimmerm 2048 Aug 17 18:21 subdirectory
+drwxr-xr-x 2 jezimmer 2048 Aug 17 18:21 folder1

-# If you specify a path, ls will print from that path instead of the current
+# If you specify a path, ls will print in that path instead of the
-# working directory
+# current working directory
-$ ls -l subdirectory/
+$ ls folder1
-total 0
--rw-r--r-- 1 jzimmerm 0 Aug 17 18:21 another_file
+file2

-# The -a flag tells ls to list hidden and non-hidden files (i.e. 'all' files)
+# The -a flag tells ls to list hidden and non-hidden files (i.e. 'all'
-# The -R flag is for recursively listing the contents of a directory
+# files) The -R flag is for recursively listing the contents of a
+# directory
 $ ls -alR
 .:
 total 6
-drwxr-xr-x 3 jzimmerm 2048 Aug 17 18:21 .
+drwxr-xr-x 3 jezimmer 2048 Aug 17 18:21 .
-drwx------ 5 jzimmerm 2048 Aug 17 18:20 ..
+drwx------ 5 jezimmer 2048 Aug 17 18:20 ..
--rw-r--r-- 1 jzimmerm    0 Aug 17 18:21 .a_hidden_file
+-rw-r--r-- 1 jezimmer    0 Aug 17 18:21 .hidden-file1
--rw-r--r-- 1 jzimmerm    0 Aug 17 18:20 i_am_a_file
+-rw-r--r-- 1 jezimmer    0 Aug 17 18:20 file1
-drwxr-xr-x 2 jzimmerm 2048 Aug 17 18:21 subdirectory
+drwxr-xr-x 2 jezimmer 2048 Aug 17 18:21 folder1/

-./subdirectory:
+./folder1:
 total 4
-drwxr-xr-x 2 jzimmerm 2048 Aug 17 18:21 .
+drwxr-xr-x 2 jezimmer 2048 Aug 17 18:21 .
-drwxr-xr-x 3 jzimmerm 2048 Aug 17 18:21 ..
+drwxr-xr-x 3 jezimmer 2048 Aug 17 18:21 ..
--rw-r--r-- 1 jzimmerm    0 Aug 17 18:21 another_file
+-rw-r--r-- 1 jezimmer    0 Aug 17 18:21 file2
 {% endhighlight %}

 __Tip__: The `#` is a comment character in `bash` (to be discussed later!).